lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step4/text.md

-The ingress gateway is sending plain HTTP requests to the booking-service which listens only HTTPS on port 443, therefore the request will fail because we are sending an HTTP request to an HTTPS server.
+The ingress gateway is sending plain HTTP requests to the booking-service which listens only HTTPs on port 443, therefore the request will fail because we are sending an HTTP request to an HTTPs server.

 Test the current ingress gateway configuration by making a request to retrieve all bookings using `http://booking.example.com` on **NodePort** `30000`: